About the workshop

 • The way in which crime in England and Wales is changing and how citizens and politicians react to these changes

-• How the police do their job and ways in which society holds them accountable
+• How the police do their job and ways in which society holds them to account

 • The particular challenges of juvenile crime and arrangements made to meet them